John Hopoate: 2005 threats to junior official

-Post playing incidents
+Post-playing incidents

 2016 attempted coaching without NRL registration

-In 2016, Hopoate started coaching Manly's S. G. Ball Cup side until The NRL claimed the former international was not of fit and proper character to mentor young and impressionable men, threatening the Sea Eagles with a breach notice if they didn't stand Hopoate down.
-The NRL then released a statement saying "He is not registered to coach.
+In 2016, Hopoate started coaching Manly's S. G. Ball Cup side until the NRL claimed the former international was not of fit and proper character to mentor young and impressionable men, threatening the Sea Eagles with a breach notice if they did not stand Hopoate down.
+The NRL then released a statement saying, "He is not registered to coach.
 Mr Hopoate has taken the matter to the Supreme Court.
 The NRL is contesting his case and has not changed its stance at all".
-In a social media post, Hopoate wrote "I'm back, NRL asked if we can withdraw the court proceedings cause they don't have juristriction over SG Ball, so I can coach this week Cheeho!
-Following up with the hashtag: “#NoHardFeelingsTimeToMoveOnAndLetThePastBeThePast#”.
+In a social media post, Hopoate wrote "I'm Back, NRL asked if we can withdraw our court proceedings cause they don't have jurisdiction over SG Ball, so I can coach this week cheeho!"
+He followed up with the hashtag: “#NoHardFeelingsTimeToMoveOnAndLetThePastBeThePast#”.
 The NRL denied it had cleared Hopoate to coach, tweeting: "The NRL has NOT cleared John Hopoate to coach Manly’s SG Ball side".
-On 30 July 2016, Hopoate was forced to pay legal costs after he dropped his court case against The NRL.
-The NRL threatened to fine Manly $1 Million dollars and Hopoate $100,000 dollars if he continued coaching the court heard.
+On 30 July 2016, Hopoate was forced to pay legal costs after he dropped his court case against the NRL.
+The NRL threatened to fine Manly $1 million and Hopoate $100,000 if he continued coaching.

 2017 threats to New Zealand World Cup player

-In October 2017, Hopoate joined The Tongan camp for The 2017 rugby league world cup.
+In October 2017, Hopoate joined the Tongan camp for the 2017 Rugby League World Cup.
 In the build up to the tournament New Zealand player Adam Blair commented on Jason Taumalolo's defection to Tonga saying "You've got to be a man and own up to what you want to do, If you were man enough, you'd make the phone call and tell them".
 On 12 October, Hopoate responded to Blair's comments saying "Who the hell is Adam Blair to come and say that?, They don't say anything when we name him in our team and that they were meant to turn up for a camp – they name him and take him out of our team, So what are they complaining about?
-He wants to come play for his heritage and who the hell is Adam Blair?.I'll bash Adam Blair I don't care.
+He wants to come play for his heritage and who the hell is Adam Blair?.
+I'll bash Adam Blair I don't care.

-2018 ten year ban for punching and threatening players
+2018 ten-year ban for punching and threatening players

-On 24 July 2018, Hopoate was charged by the NSWRL for punching opposition players while playing for the Narraweena Hawks against Forestville in a local A Grade match.
+On 24 July 2018, Hopoate was charged by the NSWRL for punching opposition players while playing for the Narraweena Hawks against Forestville in a local A grade match.
 It was alleged that Hopoate also threatened players of the Forestville Ferrets side.
 He was subsequently banned from all involvement in NSWRL rugby league for 10 years.